-**During the very real threat of Covid contagion, our Sunday Worship services occur at 10:45 A.M. in-person in our sanctuary following Covid CDC guidelines.
+**Our Sunday Worship services occur at 10:45am, in-person in our sanctuary following CDC Covid-19 guidelines.
 The services are also live-streamed to Facebook, and later uploaded to our YouTube channel.
 Children are welcome to sit with their families in worship as child care is currently not available.
 Although not mandatory, we do request that you please wear your mask and respect social distance guidelines while inside the Church.
 Sunday school class is at 9:30am in the Adult Sunday School room.
-There is no coffee fellowship or any other program occurring in our facility at this time.**
+There is no regular coffee fellowship at this time.**

 Sunday Mornings At

 Rev. Michael Townsend

 Rev. Michael Townsend is a Ordained Minister, ordained on July 10, 2021, with standing in the Christian Church (Disciples of Christ) under the care of the Christian Church of the Southwest Region.
 He earned his Master of Divinity from Lexington Theological Seminary, and served as an Associate Minister at The Woodlands Christian Church (Disciples of Christ) from 2010 to 2021.
 He recently completed a career in Nuclear Medicine, after 27 years as a Specialist in that field.